Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20191202: Support for the undocumented "S" parameter of the "G4" command has been removed.
+Replace any occurrences of S with the standard "P" parameter (the delay specified in milliseconds).

 20191126: The USB names have changed on micro-controllers with native USB support.
 They now use a unique chip id by default (where available).
 If an "mcu" config section uses a "serial" setting that